MicrosoftDocs/Devices-docs/surface/surface-service-options.md

 ### References

+1. Additional extended coverage for mechanical breakdown and accidental damage from handling is available through the purchase of Microsoft Protection Plans.
+If the plan provides additional mechanical breakdown coverage, that coverage begins upon expiration of the manufacturer’s original warranty and continues for the remainder of the term shown on the Holder’s Proof of Purchase.
+Accidental damage from handling begins immediately upon purchase.
+Restrictions apply, for all Microsoft Protection Plans, please reference the [terms and conditions](https://support.microsoft.com/topic/warranty-and-protection-plan-terms-conditions-eedf7a23-84a7-1a47-480b-0e10503eedf5) for the limit of liability and the applicable exclusions of the Microsoft Protection
-1. Microsoft’s Limited Warranty is in addition to any right you may have under consumer or other laws applicable to you.
+2. Microsoft’s Limited Warranty is in addition to any right you may have under consumer or other laws applicable to you.
-2. Customer Replaceable Units (CRUs) are components available for purchase through your [Surface Commercial Authorized Device Reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).
+3. Customer Replaceable Units (CRUs) are components available for purchase through your [Surface Commercial Authorized Device Reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).
 Components can be replaced by a skilled technician following a [Microsoft Service Guide](https://www.microsoft.com/download/100440).
 Opening or repairing your device can present electric shock, fire and personal injury risks and other hazards.
 Use caution if undertaking do-it-yourself repairs.
 Device damage caused during repair isn't covered under Microsoft’s Hardware Warranty or protection plans.